-The design of app is impacted with the delivery channels of the app.
+The design of the app is impacted by the delivery channels of the app.
 There are requirements for listing the apps in Google Play Store or the iTunes Store and these must be addressed at the design and development stages.

 Budget for the Mobile App

 The app development market seems to be too fragmented as there are multiple operating systems and several testing environments.
 This accounts for a difficulty in the estimation of the budget. ‘

 There are many deciding factors for preparation of a budget such as competition analysis, designing an interactive UX and app researching.
 Other costs involved are costs for push notifications service, costs for scaling the backend and hosting costs, The possibilities are optimized well within the budget constraints.